Key Takeaway

 Twilio invented CPaaS, but 14 years later the playing field is crowded.
 Gartner’s latest buyer snapshot shows prospects short-listing Infobip, Sinch, Vonage, Azure Communication Services, and even regional up-starts like Bandwidth and Exotel when they evaluate Twilio’s Customer Engagement Platform.

 Meanwhile, global demand for communication APIs is ballooning from $30 billion in 2025 to $48 billion by 2029, according to Juniper Research.
-Rising volume magnifies every cent you pay for SMS or voice, so finance teams are suddenly inside the dev stand-up asking, “Can we shave 30 percent off OTP sends?”
+Rising volume magnifies every cent you pay for SMS or voice, so finance teams are suddenly inside the dev stand - up asking, “Can we shave 30 percent off OTP sends?”

 Add product creep Segment CDP, Flex contact center, Verify OTP, SendGrid email and you discover that “Twilio competitors” means different things to different teams.
 Let’s map each one, minus the sales jargon.

-The CPaaS market in one coffee-shop napkin
+The CPaaS market

 1. Global CPaaS suites – Infobip, Sinch, Vonage, Azure Communication Services.